erayerdin/oldlspec/docs/everydayusers.md

 # An Introduction for Everyday Users

-A plain text is a valid text in OLDL.
+A plain text is totally valid in OLDL.
 So:

 ```plain
 this is valid